SBRG/ssbio/docs/instructions/dssp.rst

 * How do I cite DSSP?

     - Kabsch W & Sander C (1983) DSSP: definition of secondary structure of proteins given a set of 3D coordinates.
 Biopolymers 22: 2577–2637

+* I'm having issues running DSSP...

+    - See the `ssbio wiki`_ for (hopefully) some solutions - or add yours in when you find the answer!

 API